 Here’s how to weave mind mapping into your goal setting to boost your motivation and achievement.

-Let’s face it, a bit of sacrifice and work is a small exchange for a completely different life, and with the right motivation techniques, it can all be yours.
 Mind maps are a great way to boost your motivation, get going with your goal setting and speed the achievement of your personal goals.

 A student of mine recently asked whether there is a correlation between so-called EQ and IQ?

 So what is EQ?
 Actually my delegate meant EI, or emotional Intelligence, as discussed in a doctoral dissertation by William Payne in the 1980s and popularised by Daniel Goleman in the mid-90s.

 EI has been defined as having to do with perceiving, understanding, managing and using the emotions.
 We know that the Amygdala is deeply involved in processing emotions.